abbbi/pbsindex/README.md

 ### 1. Decode a plain catalog file

+If you've downloaded the pcat1 file via the PBS Webfrontend you can decode it via:

 ```bash
 pbsindex /path/to/catalog.pcat1
 ```

 ### 2. Decode a specific `.didx`

+If you want to show the contents for a specific backup directly from the existing backup datastore use:

 ```bash
 pbsindex \